 Instructions

-- Peel and dice potatoes.
-Then boil in hot water for 5 minutes until fork tender.
-Strain and set aside.
+- Peel and dice potatoes into 1-inch cubes.
+Then in the large pot of filled with enough water, bring it to boil on high heat and boil the diced potatoes for 5 minutes or until fork tender.
+Strain the potatoes and set aside.

-- In a large pan over medium high heat, add 2 tablespoon cooking oil and cooked rice.
-Break rice apart.
-Then add soy sauce and eggs.
-Mix everything together until eggs are cooked.
-Transfer rice into a 9x13 baking dish and spread out evenly.
+- Heat 2 tablespoon or 30 ml vegetable oil in a large pan on medium high heat.
+Add the cooked rice, breaking it apart.
+Then season rice with soy sauce and pour eggs onto the rice.
+Toss everything together until eggs are cooked.
+Transfer fried rice into a 9x13 baking dish and evenly spread it out.

 - Preheat oven to 500 degrees F.

-- In the same cooking pan over high heat, add 1 tablespoon cooking oil and diced onions.
-Followed by marinated chicken thighs.
-Brown chicken on each side for 5 minutes.
-Next add cooked potatoes, coconut milk, turmeric, curry powder and salt.
+- Heat 1 tablespoon or 15 ml vegetable oil in the same pan on medium-high heat.
+Fry diced onions until softened.
+Add in marinated chicken thighs.
+Brown the chicken on each side for 5 minutes.
+Next add cooked potatoes, coconut milk, ground turmeric, curry powder and salt.
 Mix well.

-- Spoon chicken and sauce over fried rice and spread out evenly.
-Sprinkle cheese over top.
-Broil in the oven for 5-10 minutes until cheese has melted and browns slightly.
-Enjoy!
+- Spoon the chicken and sauce over fried rice and spread out evenly.
+Sprinkle shredded cheese over top.
+Broil in the oven for 5-10 minutes until cheese has melted and browns slightly, monitoring the process.
+Remove from the oven and serve hot to enjoy!

 christieathome